 Navajo Lake State Park Navajo Dam, NM 87419

-New Mexico State Parks have closed the Pine main boat ramp, as well as the surrounding no wake zones, to fishing and salmon snagging during the month of October so that the New Mexico Department of Game and Fish may harvest salmon eggs.
-The closed area will open to anglers on November 9.
-No fishing is allowed within 150 feet of boat ramps, walkways or any other infrastructure at any time.
+Salmon snagging is permitted at Navajo Lake, excluding buoyed no-wake areas and shoreline within the no-wake areas at the Pine River Boat Ramp and Simms Boat Ramp.
+At times, New Mexico State Parks will close specific areas on the lake, to fishing and salmon snagging during the month of October (October 1 to November 9) so that the New Mexico Department of Game and Fish may harvest salmon eggs.
+These closed areas typically open to anglers early in November.
+Remember that fishing is not allowed within 150 feet of boat ramps, walkways, or any other infrastructure at any time.

 If you would like an updated report on the kokanee salmon conditions at Navajo Lake, contact the friendly staff at Navajo Lake Marina (505) 632-3245 or 800-582-5687.